qvoiriot/bsc/wordpress/wp-content/plugins/yith-woocommerce-compare/README.txt

 = 2.0.7 = Released on Apr 01, 2016

 * Update: Plugin template compare.php
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language file.
+* Update: Language file
-* Fix: Product status now updates automatically when the product is removed from the compare widget.
+* Fix: Product status now updates automatically when the product is removed from the compare widget
-* Fix: Redirect correctly to cart page after "Add to cart" is clicked if "Redirect to the cart page after successful addition" option is enabled.
+* Fix: Redirect correctly to cart page after "Add to cart" is clicked if "Redirect to the cart page after successful addition" option is enabled
-* Fix: Redirect correctly to product page after "Add to cart" is clicked when "Enable AJAX add to cart buttons on archives" option is disabled.
+* Fix: Redirect correctly to product page after "Add to cart" is clicked when "Enable AJAX add to cart buttons on archives" option is disabled

 = 2.0.6 = Released on Jan 11, 2016